fable2-samples/minimal-app/README.md

-# Fable 2.1 Mini App - WIP
+# Fable 2.1 Mini App

 This is a simple Fable 2.1 app "hello world" app.
 It does not include Elmish (or React).

-If you want to see a Fable app including elmish, check [minimal-elmish](https://github.com/fable2-samples/minimal-elmish).
+If you want to see a Fable app including elmish, check [minimal-elmish-react](https://github.com/fable2-samples/minimal-elmish-react).

 More sample apps can be found in [fable2-samples](https://github.com/fable2-samples)

-## Status

-_WIP: Under development_

 ## Requirements